launchdarkly/api-client-python/docs/FeatureFlagsApi.md

 # create an instance of the API class
 api_instance = launchdarkly_api.FeatureFlagsApi(launchdarkly_api.ApiClient(configuration))
-project_key = 'project_key_example' # str | The project key, used to tie the flags together under one project so they can be managed together. env = 'env_example' # str | By default, each feature will include configurations for each environment.
+project_key = 'project_key_example' # str | The project key, used to tie the flags together under one project so they can be managed together. env = ['env_example'] # list[str] | By default, each feature will include configurations for each environment.
 You can filter environments with the env query parameter.
-For example, setting env=production will restrict the returned configurations to just your production environment. (optional) summary = true # bool | By default in api version >= 1, flags will _not_ include their list of prerequisites, targets or rules.
+For example, setting env=[\"production\"] will restrict the returned configurations to just your production environment. (optional) summary = true # bool | By default in api version >= 1, flags will _not_ include their list of prerequisites, targets or rules.
 Set summary=0 to include these fields for each flag returned. (optional) archived = true # bool | When set to 1, archived flags will be included in the list of flags returned.
-By default, archived flags are not included in the list of flags. (optional) tag = 'tag_example' # str | Filter by tag.
+By default, archived flags are not included in the list of flags. (optional) limit = 8.14 # float | The number of objects to return.
+Defaults to -1, which returns everything. (optional) number = true # bool | Where to start in the list.
+This is for use with pagination.
+For example, an offset of 10 would skip the first 10 items and then return the next limit items. (optional) filter = 'filter_example' # str | A comma-separated list of filters.
+Each filter is of the form field:value. (optional) sort = 'sort_example' # str | A comma-separated list of fields to sort by.
+A field prefixed by a - will be sorted in descending order. (optional) tag = 'tag_example' # str | Filter by tag.
 A tag can be used to group flags across projects. (optional)

 try:
     # Get a list of all features in the given project.
-    api_response = api_instance.get_feature_flags(project_key, env=env, summary=summary, archived=archived, tag=tag)
+    api_response = api_instance.get_feature_flags(project_key, env=env, summary=summary, archived=archived, limit=limit, number=number, filter=filter, sort=sort, tag=tag)
     pprint(api_response)
 except ApiException as e:
     print("Exception when calling FeatureFlagsApi->get_feature_flags: %s\n" % e)